This article was updated in December 2023 with contributions from Jaymes Dempsey and Charlie Moss.

 I would disagree.
 I don’t use a tripod for abstract flower photography, myself because I find that it’s too limiting.
 I need to explore the flower through the lens, change my composition, take a few photographs, and change my composition again.
 You can’t do that with a tripod.

-Have you got your camera and a macro lens?
-If so, you’re ready for the bulk of this tutorial on quick and easy tips for stunning abstract flower photography.
+Have you got your camera and a close-focusing lens?
+If so, you’re ready for some quick and easy tips for stunning abstract flower photography.

 If you’ve done natural light macro photography before, you’ll know that you can get beautiful macro photographs at a few different times of the day.
 First, when it’s cloudy.
 Second, during the golden hours: just after sunrise and just before sunset.